Before and After: A Size-Doubling Greenwich Village Kitchen Design

 When you’re customizing your dream kitchen, go big *and* go home.
 There’s no reason a kitchen renovation can't totally change your daily life.

-But in consultations with the designers of Gallery Kitchen & Bath, the Ravitzes were able to hone in on an artistic vision, too.
+In consultations with the Gallery designers, the Ravitzes were able to hone in on an artistic vision too.
 For their new kitchen, they decided on a transitional style, so named for its melding of the modern and the traditional.
 Transitional design is versatile and flexible, and it marries the best of two worlds: you get the ease of high-end appliances, alongside the warmth of familiar—but not stale—visual elements.

 This kitchen remodel took its owners to some very exciting places...

 The previous Greenwich Village kitchen was delineated with floor tiles.
 The kitchen had (and has) an open floor plan, and the tiles ended where the rest of the level’s hardwood began.
 Step one for the Gallery designers was to tear these tiles out, leaving behind a square of exposed foundation surrounded by the other rooms’ wood.
 Next, they installed wood floors that looked very similar to the surrounding wood floors.
 After that, they refinished the hardwood in the kitchen and beyond with the same look.
 The result is a kitchen that looks even more expansive than before, blending as it now does into the rest of the level’s layout.
 It was always an open kitchen, but now it’s a much more open open kitchen.